 Who Is the pastor?

-Kevin A. Johnson, or “Rev. Kev” as he is sometimes called, is an ordained pastor in the United Methodist Church (UMC), having served 10 years in various pastoral ministries.
+Kevin A. Johnson, or “Rev. Kev” as he is sometimes called, is an ordained minister with full standing in the United Church of Christ as of September 2013.
+He started his almost 40-year career in the United Methodist Church (UMC), having served 10 early years in various pastoral ministries.
 Yet, because of the general church's official stance on homosexuality, he was not able to be the pastor of a church within the UMC since 1982.
 As an out gay man, he volunteered within Broadway UMC in Chicago and the Reconciling Ministries Network (an inclusive caucus of United Methodists) to live out his call to ministry while working day-to-day as a businessperson.

 During Broadway’s 2001 Advent season a distinct vision formed when, as Kevin reports, “Like we used to say when I was a student pastor, the Holy Spirit’s ‘conviction’ grew ever stronger in me.
 A clear picture developed in my mind that I could not shake off.”
-In that picture, he saw himself standing in the desert, in white clerical robes, hugging people.
+In that picture, he saw himself standing in thedesert, in white clerical robes, hugging people.
 To him this meant that the Spirit would not rest until he had made the decision to move to the desert to do ministry.
 “Since the decision was made, the ‘peace that passes understanding’ has confirmed my faith that this is what I am supposed to do as a new phase of life,” Kevin concludes.
 An opportunity occured during the formation in February, 2002, of the inclusive, progressive “Church within the Church” movement in the UMC.
 This afforded Kevin and Broadway a breakthrough way to start a new ministry with Kevin’s leadership.
 By unanimous church council vote, Kevin was sent as a clergy member of Broadway UMC, to do ministry in the Coachella Valley and surrounding area with the permission and support of then Pastor Gregory Dell and with Broadway’s blessing and commissioning.
 So, in mid-2002, Kevin responded to intense spiritual prodding: he resigned his job, sold his condo and most of its contents, and moved to Southern California’s Coachella Valley to follow his vision.
 On location since late 2002, Rev. Kev’s broader vision is for a Christian ministry of nurture and service in the Palm Springs area that is a liberal protestant church.
 Basic research shows existing demographics would benefit from and support a ministry of grace, mercy and justice.
 The Coachella Valley’s population growth in the last decade suggests the area is "white unto harvest."
 Through God's inspiration, this ministry was named "Bloom in the Desert Ministries."
-In October , 2005, after more than a year of discernment, the Bloom congregation was welcomed into the Eastern Assoiciation of the Sourthen California Nevada Conference of the United Church of Christ.
+In October , 2005, after more than a year of discernment, the Bloom congregation was welcomed into the Eastern Association of the Southern California Nevada Conference of the United Church of Christ.
 Rev Kev subsequently sought and was granted Duel Standing in the Eastern Association.
-Rev. Kev says the mission of Bloom is to add to the faith-based resources of the area, not subtract from nor divide them.
-“Bloom will draw persons who are seeking an inclusive faith community doing Christ’s ministry with love and integrity in the area and beyond."
-That is the proactive and positive model Bloom in the Desert Ministries prays to see lived out in the greater Palm Springs area.
+Rev. Kev says the mission of Bloom adds a dimension to the faith communities of the area.
+“Bloom draws persons who are seeking an inclusive faith community doing Christ’s ministry with love and integrity in the area and beyond."
+That is the proactive and positive model Bloom in the Desert Ministries prays to be and live out in the greater Palm Springs area.